verge-io/docs/docs/implementation-guide/installation-guide.md

 3. Select **Controller** (default selection).
 The first two nodes of the system will be controller nodes.
 4. Select **Yes** to indicate this is a **New Install**.
-5. Select appropriate **date/time.
-6. !!! info "Correct date/time are very important for vSAN operation.
-Be sure that during installation, date is set correctly and time is set reasonably close to the accurate time, to avoid potential problems."

-7. Select time zone and NTP server settings**.
+5. Select time zone and NTP server settings**.
 !!! tip "Time zone selection is generally based on the geographical location of the servers, but can alternately be configured based on administration preference.
 Windows VMs will, by default, inherit the system time zone; a registry change is required to configure a Windows VM to UTC time."

+6. Select appropriate **date/time.
+!!! info "Correct date/time are very important for vSAN operation.
+Be sure that during installation, date is set correctly and time is set reasonably close to the accurate time, to avoid potential problems."

-8. Enter a **System Name**.
-This will be the name of your VergeOS System; it will appear in your: dashboard, alerts and reports coming from this system, and site syncs.
-Your Cloud name can be changed post-install from within the UI.
+7. Enter a **System Name**.
+This is also known as your Cloud name and will identify your system in: your dashboard, alerts/reports coming from this system, and site syncs.
+This name can be changed post-install, in System Settings.

-9. Enter **admin user credentials**.
+8. Enter **admin user credentials**.
 The password must be at least 8 characters.
 These credentials can be changed post-install, however it is important to have username/password available for initial login to the system.

-10. Enter **admin email address**.
+9. Enter **admin email address**.
 This address is used for admin account password resets and receiving subscription alerts/reports directed to the admin user.
+An admin mail address must be entered during installation and is also configurable in the UI post-install.

 ### Configuring Physical Networks

 **The following steps are used to define each of the physical networks for the node.**

-11. A list of all detected NICs is displayed.
+10. A list of all detected NICs is displayed.
   **Select a NIC (or multiple NICs, for port-bonded)**, to configure the associated physical network.
 !!! note "Port bonding (LAG) should not be used for Core Fabric networks as it will interfere with the built-in redundancy based on multiple physical Core Fabric networks."

-12. **Specify Physical Network Settings:**
+2. **Specify Physical Network Settings:**
 !!! tip "**Keyboard Hints:** [Tab] does not move field-to-field, but rather between action items (Finish/Edit/Cancel).
 [Enter] toggles edit mode.
 When edit mode is OFF, an entry field is highlighted in blue, and you can move between fields with the up/down arrow keys.
 When edit mode is ON, you can modify the field with the cursor."

     * **Name** - This name will be used in the User interface to identify this network.
 Enter a name that will help to identify where the NIC(s) is plugged in, such as the switch hostname or organizational naming convention.
 This can be changed after installation.

     * **Description** (optional) - Text can be entered here to provide any additional administrative information.

     * **MTU*** - The MTU setting must always be a value supported by the physical switching hardware.
 For Core Fabric networks, the MTU should be large enough to support the levels of tenancy that will be provided; the default is 9192.
 !!! tip "When configuring an external network MTU: The Internet standard MTU for most Ethernet networks is 1500.
 The standard for VPN connections is 1400 bytes (will vary depending on the service)."

     * **Core-Network:** -If a core network will reside here, the value needs to be "yes".
 Otherwise, change the value to blank or "no".

     * **VLAN** - PVID port is always preferred (0 or blank for none), but a VLAN tag can be accommodated by entering the correct VLAN ID here.

-13. **Repeat the above steps to configure all of your physical networks** until every NIC has been assigned.
+3. **Repeat the above steps to configure all of your physical networks** until every NIC has been assigned.
 If there is a NIC that is not plugged in, it should still be configured here during installation; it can be given a name such as "unplugged" or "unused".
 !!! node "You can select [Done] when you have finished configuring all of your physical networks."

-14. Select a **physical external network that will provide UI/LAN/WAN access**.
+1. Select a **physical external network that will provide UI/LAN/WAN access**.

 15. Enter appropriate **VLAN ID for the External/UI network** Use PVID ports when possible (0 or blank), otherwise enter the appropriate VLAN ID.